 Interestingly, one of the first reactions of someone in the congregation was to call 911.
 Why did they not just pray for him, and heal the gentleman?
-“Healing” is listed in the same passage that mentions taking up serpents.
+Healing is listed in the same passage that mentions taking up serpents.

 Moreover, once Mr. Brown expired, why did not someone in the congregation raise him from the dead?
-Raising the dead was also a first-century sign (see Matthew 10:8; Acts 9:36-42; 20:9-10).
+Raising the dead was also a first-century sign (see Mt.
+10:8; Acts 9:36-42; 20:9-10).
 They could not raise the victim from the dead!

 As sad as this episode is, it illustrates how utterly deceived a person can be.
 Example after example of fatalities in connection with these snake-handling services can be cited, yet these poor people continue to practice this bizarre religion.
 Some folks, under the sway of religious dogma, appear to lose the basic ability to reason correctly.

-Too, this case graphically illustrates the fact that sincerity in religion doesn’t count for anything—unless it is coupled with truth.
+Too, this case graphically illustrates the fact that sincerity in religion doesn’t count for anything unless it is coupled with truth.
 Mr. and Mrs. Brown were obviously sincere, but they were wrong.
 Now they are dead—dead wrong!